rjkviegas/fruit-machine/README.md

 ```
 ## Notes
 - Overall I have enjoyed my first experience using Python
-- Enjoyed refactoring and using polymorphism for the PrizeCalculator
+- Enjoyed refactoring, using polymorphism and a Factory Method for the PrizeCalculatorprize calculaton
-- Pleased with overall code coverage of 98%
+- Pleased with overall code coverage of 90+%
 - Enjoyed using recursive calls for checking the win conditions
 - Enjoyed using `super` in constructor in FourReelsTurn class